Have you had enough? Are you ready to finally stop stressing about money? You’ve come to the right place.

 After reading You Are a Badass At Making Money, I had to face some hard truths.
 The money story I’d been telling myself all these years was wrong.
 It was holding me back from truly being wealthy and having a healthy relationship with my finances.

-And after a while, I actually started believing that my bank accounts really were overflowing with money and that I was running a $20,000 per month business.
+And after a while, you’ll actually start believing that that bank accounts really are overflowing with money and that you are earning six figures every month.

 5. Get really specific with the numbers